OPEC secretary-general dies, just weeks shy of departure | Headlines

 - Nigeria

-The Secretary-General of the Organization of Petroleum Exporting Countries has died, Nigerian authorities and the oil cartel announced Wednesday.
-Only hours before his death, he'd met with Nigeria's president and spoken in defence of the energy industry amid increasing climate change pressure.
+The Secretary-General of the Organisation of Petroleum Exporting Countries has died, Nigerian authorities and the oil cartel announced Wednesday.
+Only hours before his death, he'd met with Nigeria's president and spoken in defense of the energy industry amid increasing climate change pressure.

 Mohammad Barkindo, 63, died late Tuesday in Abuja, a spokesman for Nigeria's petroleum ministry told The Associated Press.
 The reason for his death was not immediately known.
 The Vienna-based oil cartel also confirmed his death, saying he was a "much-loved leader" of OPEC.